ubc-library-rc/oer-rdm/jb_slides.md

 <span>The Research Commons uses a modified version of the [Just the Docs](https://github.com/pmarsceill/just-the-docs) Jekyll theme</span> <!-- .element: style="font-size:24px; font-style: italic; opacity: 0.8" -->

-Notes: That's because in our workflow the Jekyll theme lives in a separate repository.
+Notes: GitHub pages uses software called Jekyll to generate websites from a repository.
+The instructions for converting these markdown files into a website are in what's called a Jekyll theme.
+In the Research Commons workflow we maintain a customized Jekyll theme in its own repository.
 This improves consistency across our workshop sites and makes updates and upgrades easier.

-The Jekyll theme we use in the Research Commons is based on the Just the Docs theme with some local changes to the layout and css files.
-This theme-repository is called upon whenever one of the workshop sites is built (whether by GitHub pages or in a local Jekyll environment).
+Every one of the OER repositories points to the Jekyll theme when it gets rendered as a website.

 ---

 <!-- .slide: data-transition="slide-in none-out" -->

 Applying theme to workshop sites: **config.yml**